frnsys/dippindots/README.md

 They may be slightly tailored to ThinkPads.

+If you're curious, I wrote about some of the scripts I use (in `bin/`) here: <https://spaceandtim.es/projects/scripts/>

 You should also have your Github SSH keys (`id_rsa` and `id_rsa.pub`) in `~/.ssh/` so login-less (SSH) Github access can be setup.
 You may need to set proper permissions: